codechefmarc/localist_drupal/README.md

 Aside from those requirements, additional group information from Localist can be migrated over via an overridden group migration.
 See [The Localist API Groups](https://developer.localist.com/doc/api#groups) for more fields that can come over into additional fields in this taxonomy vocabulary.

+To override the group migration, copy the one that comes with this module at `migrations/localist_groups.yml` into your own custom module, change the ID, and add additional fields to sync from Localist.

-## Retrieving Custom Filters from Localist into Drupal Taxonomy
+## Retrieving Custom Filters from Localist into a Drupal Taxonomy

 Localist allows you to create filters for events for ease of grouping events and filtering.
 To get these filters over into Drupal, we recommend using a taxonomy vocabulary per filter.
 The event migration will use one of the custom process plugins (`extract_localist_filter`) to make this work.
 Here are the steps.